Why are helmets so important?

 Are there helmets that I can wear for more than one activity?

 Yes, but only a few.
 You can wear a CPSC-compliant bicycle helmet while bicycling, recreational roller or in-line skating, and riding a nonpowered scooter.
-Look at the table in this pamphlet for other activities that may share a common helmet.

 Are there any activities for which one shouldn’t wear a helmet?